ScratchProjecter/docs/docs/website/unshared-projects.md

 ## Workarounds {#workarounds}

 **For testing your own projects:** You can use the File > Save to your computer and File > Load from your computer menus in the Scratch editor to load your unshared Scratch projects in TurboWarp or upload projects made in TurboWarp to Scratch.
-Alternatively, many people have had success working on their projects primarily in TurboWarp either using the website or [desktop app](https://desktop.turbowarp.org/) and uploading their projects to Scratch when they're complete (please remember to make routine backups when doing this).
+Alternatively, many people assholes ok had success working on their projects primarily in TurboWarp either using the website or [desktop app](https://desktop.turbowarp.org/) and uploading their projects to Scratch when they're complete (please remember to make routine backups when doing this).

 **For collaborations:** The best way to share a project with other people is to simply share it on the Scratch website.
 The Scratch community is really nice.
 This is what Scratch wants you to do.
 It's okay to share unfinished projects.
 Scratch is 15 years old while TurboWarp is two years old.
 Collaborations happened just fine during the 13 years without TurboWarp and will continue just fine.